Sun, 10 December 2017

 Direct download: Philip_Pettit_on_Robustly_Demanding_Goods.mp3

-Category:general -- posted at: 6:18pm GMT
+Category:general -- posted at: 6:18pm BST |

 Philosophers talk about 'knowing how' and 'knowing what'.
 But what is involved in knowing a person?
 Katalin Farkas discusses this question with David Edmonds in this episode of the Philosophy Bites podcast.
+This episode was sponsored by the Examining Ethics podcast from the Janet Prindle Institute for Ethics at DePauw University. |

 Are human beings fundamentally different from the rest of the animal world?
 Can what we essentially are be captured in a biological or evolutionary description?
-Roger Scruton discusses the nature of human nature with Nigel Warburton in this episode of the Philosophy Bites podcast.
+Roger Scruton discusses the nature of human nature with Nigel Warburton in this episode of the Philosophy Bites podcast. |

 The Hard Problem of consciousness is the difficulty of reconciling experience with materialism.
 In this episode of the Philosophy Bites podcast, in conversation with Nigel Warburton, Anil Seth, a neuroscientist, explains his alternative approach to consciousness,which he labels the 'Real Problem.
-Anil is a Wellcome Trust Engagement Fellow
+Anil is a Wellcome Trust Engagement Fellow.

 Direct download: Anil_Seth_on_the_Real_Problem_of_Consciousness.mp3

-Category:general -- posted at: 11:46am GMT
+Category:general -- posted at: 11:46am BST |

+Why does apparently trivial ritual play such an important part in some ancient Chinese philosophy?
+Michael Puett, co-author of The Path, explains in this episode of the Philosophy Bites podcast.
 This episode of Philosophy Bites was sponsored by the Examining Ethics podcast from the Janet Prindle Institute for Ethics at DePauw University.
 You can subscribe to Examining Ethics on iTunes or listen to episodes at ExaminingEthics.Org

 Direct download: Michael_Puett_on_Ritual_in_Chinese_Philosophy.mp3

-Category:general -- posted at: 12:12pm GMT
+Category:general -- posted at: 12:12pm BST |

 What is Art?
 That's not an easy question to answer.
 Some philosophers even think it can't be answered.
 Aaron Meskin discusses this question on this episode of Aesthetics Bites.
 Aesthetics Bites is a podcast series of interviews with top thinkers in the philosophy of art.
 It is a collaboration between the London Aesthetics Forum and Philosophy Bites and is made possible by a grant from the British Society of Aesthetics.